jdepew88/install_traefik_compose/README.md

 ```bash
 docker-compose up -d
 ```

-### How to add services with update_traefik_and_cloudflare

-When you run the script found at https://github.com/jdepew88/update_traefik_and_cloudflare, it will ask you three questions:

-1. **Enter the name of your service:**
-   - This is the name you want to use for your new service.
-   - Example: `plex`

-2. **Enter the IP address of `<service_name>`:**
-   - This is the IP address and port where your service is running.
-   - Example: `10.10.0.100:32800`

-3. **Enter the scheme (http or https) for the service:**
-   - This specifies whether your service uses HTTP or HTTPS.
-   - Example: `http`

-Based on your inputs, the script will:
-- Create a new router entry in the Traefik configuration for the service.
-- Create a new service entry in the Traefik configuration pointing to the specified IP address and scheme.
-- Update the configuration file and create a backup.
-- Add a CNAME record to Cloudflare to point to your main domain.

-## Obtaining a Cloudflare API Token and Setting Up Zone Settings

-### Step 1: Create a Cloudflare API Token

-1. Log in to your Cloudflare account.
-2. Navigate to the "My Profile" page by clicking on your profile icon in the top right corner and selecting "My Profile".
-3. Click on the "API Tokens" tab.
-4. Click on the "Create Token" button.
-5. Use the "Edit zone DNS" template under the "API Token Templates" section.
-6. Configure the token with the necessary permissions:
-   - Zone: DNS: Edit
-7. Click "Continue to summary", review the token settings, and then click "Create Token".
-8. Copy the generated API token and store it securely.
-You'll need it for the `.env` file.

-### Step 2: Configure Zone Settings

-1. Log in to your Cloudflare account and go to the "Dashboard".
-2. Select your domain from the list of zones.
-3. Navigate to the "DNS" tab.
-4. Ensure that the domain is using Cloudflare's nameservers.
-5. Make sure your domain's DNS settings are properly configured to use Cloudflare's DNS services.

-## Explanation

-### Purpose

-The purpose of this repository is to automate the setup and management of Traefik for external services, using Cloudflare as the DNS provider.
-This helps in installing traefik per the instructions provided by YouTuber IBRACORP using docker compose.

-### How It Works

-- The `setup_traefik_docker_compose.sh` script prepares the host environment, sets up Traefik, and has the configuration files prepated from traefik to work with Cloudflare.
+### 5. Start to Use Traefik to Access Local Services Remotely

+You will find the Traefik dashboard accessible at http://your-host-ip:8083.
+(Port 8083 is used instead of the default 8080, as 8080 is a common port that other containers may be using.)

+Refer to IBRACORP's instructions for adding services using Docker Labels.
+Otherwise, see config.yml for a template Router and Service pair for adding services manually.

+Refer to **update_traefik_and_cloudflare** (link: https://github.com/jdepew88/update_traefik_and_cloudflare) for a script to automate the process of adding services to Traefik's dynamic config (config.yml) and automatically adding CNAME records in Cloudflare.

+### DNS and Port Forwarding Configuration
+You will need to configure your DNS records with Cloudflare.
+For further information on setting up A and CNAME records in Cloudflare or using a Cloudflare tunnel, refer to IBRACORP's documentation.

+Additionally, you will need to set your router to use NAT/Port Forwarding.
+Note: HTTP and HTTPS requests to your server will come in on WAN ports 80 and 443.
+You will need to set your redirect target IP to your Traefik Host IP and the redirect ports to 8001 and 44301 for use with this script.

+You can always edit the Docker Compose file before running docker-compose up -d to change ports.
+For example, you can change ports to 443:443 and 80:80 if you prefer a simpler NAT configuration.

+## Obtaining a Cloudflare API Token for Let's Encrypt

+1. **Log in to Cloudflare**:
+   - Go to [Cloudflare](https://www.cloudflare.com) and log in to your account.

+2. **Navigate to API Tokens**:
+   - Click on your profile icon in the top right corner and select **My Profile**.
+   - In the left sidebar, click on **API Tokens**.

+3. **Create a New API Token**:
+   - Click on the **Create Token** button.
+   - Use the **Edit zone DNS** template.

+4. **Configure the Token**:
+   - Under **Zone Resources**, select **Include** > **Specific zone** > choose your domain.
+   - Under **Permissions**, set **Zone** > **DNS** > **Edit**.

+5. **Create and Copy the Token**:
+   - Give your token a name (e.g., "Let's Encrypt DNS Token").
+   - Click **Continue to summary**, review the settings, and click **Create Token**.
+   - Copy the generated API token and store it securely.

 ## Contributing